BitEscrow/escrow-sdk/README.md

 If desired, a third-party can host the proposal.
 The protocol is designed for third-parties to help with negotiation, and offer their own services such as arbitration.

 There is no specification placed on how to communicate the proposal between parties.
-There are so many great communication protocols that exist in the wild, and they virtually all support JSON, so feel free to use your favorite one!
+There are many great protocols available, so feel free to use your favorite one!

-> Note: The server `agent` does not take part in negotiations.
+> Note: The server agent does not take part in negotiations.
 While BitEscrow may offer these services, the protocol is designed so that members and third-parties can negotiate freely, without the agent being involved.

 ### Funding